 24095 was stored unserviceable from Haymarket depot early in July 1975 and retired about a month later on August 16th 1975.
 After withdrawal 24095 moved to Cadder Yard for storage until October 1975 when it was taken to Glasgow Works.
 It then moved to Doncaster Works on February 18th 1976 with 24008 & 24098 and broken up there during June 1976.

 Noted Doncaster Works March 1964.

 December 17th 1960: D5095 working the 12.53am Whitemoor - Broxbourne coal train hit a derailed vehicle in the 7.14pm Romford - Whitemoor parcels at Stretham Fen, Cambridgeshire at about 2.40am.
-D5095 suffered considerable cab damage whilst the force of the impact derailed the locomotive and sent it down an eight foot high embankment.
+D5095 suffered considerable damage to the No.1 cab, whilst the force of the impact derailed the locomotive and sent it down an eight foot high embankment.
 Despite the considerable damage to the cab, the driver and second man escaped with only minor injuries.